fergustaylor/fergustaylor/README.md

 ### Hi there 👋

-My name's Fergus, I'm a Doctor working in Scotland.
+I'm Fergus, a Doctor working in Scotland.
 I'm spending the next 8 months in acute medicine, followed by 4 months of research time to complete the Academic Foundation Programme.

 I'm interested in Plastic Surgery and Medical Education, and I learned to code at Medical School.